Birth of a Pirate

 In 1572, Queen Elizabeth commissioned Drake to work as a privateer in attacking Spanish ports and shipping.
 Drake left England for the Caribbean Sea with two ships and 73 sailors.
 After an unsuccessful attempt to attack the Spaniards in present-day Nicaragua, Drake formulated new plans to attack a Spanish vessel carrying hoards of gold brought back from Mexico.
 After successfully heisting the gold, he then sailed back to England and brought the spoils back to Queen Elizabeth.
 Queen Elizabeth promptly appointed Drake as the leader of an expedition to sail around (circumnavigate) the world.
 As part of the circumnavigation, Drake made further plans to plunder Spanish interests.

 After the mutiny, Drake’s ship, now named The Golden Hind, sailed for Valparaiso, Chile.
 The ship encountered Spanish sea vessels carrying gold.
-The Spanish ships could not identify The Golden Hind as a pirate ship because of rainy weather, and because the Golden Hind had been ravaged by bad weather.
+The Spanish ships could not identify The Golden Hind as a pirate ship because of rainy weather and because the Golden Hind had been ravaged by bad weather.
 As a result, Drake plundered the Spanish vessel and proceeded to plunder the Spanish port at Callo.
-Drake also learned of the location of a huge Spanish galleon named Cacofuego that was sailing toward Panama.
-Drake made plans to attack Cacofuego.
+Drake also learned of the location of a huge Spanish galleon named Cacafuego that was sailing toward Panama.
+Drake made plans to attack Cacafuego.

 Attack on Cacofuego